yubozhao/kfserving/docs/samples/bentoml/README.md

 * Docker and Docker hub must be properly configured on your local system
 * Python 3.6 or above
   * Install required packages `bentoml` and `scikit-learn` on your local system:

     ```shell
     pip install bentoml scikit-learn
     ```

-### Save classification model with BentoML
+### Build API model server using BentoML

-BentoML creates a model API server, via prediction service abstraction.

-The following code defines a prediction service that requires a `scikit-learn` model, and asks BentoML to figure out the required PyPI pip packages automatically.
-It also defined an API, which is the entry point for accessing this prediction service.
-And the API is expecting a `pandas.DataFrame` object as its input data.

-Save the code to a new file named `iris_classifier.py`:
+Save the following code to a file named `iris_classifier.py`:

 ```python
 from bentoml import env, artifacts, api, BentoService